codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d43_1_vmsav8-64_translation_table_descriptor_formats.md

 For a level 2 Block descriptor, bits[47:29] are bits[47:29] of the output address.This output address specifies a 512MB block of memory.
 Bits[63:52, 11:2] provide attributes for the target memory block, see Memory attribute fields in the VMSAv8-64 translation table format descriptors on page D4-1699.
 The position and contents of these bits are identical in the level 2 block descriptor and in the level 3 page descriptor.

+**Table descriptor**
+Gives the translation table address for the next-level lookup, as follows:
+4KB translation granule
+• Bits[47:12] are bits[47:12] of the address of the required next-level table, which is:
+— For a level 0 Table descriptor, the address of a level 1 table.
+— For a level 1Table descriptor, the address of a level 2 table.
+— For a level 2 Table descriptor, the address of a level 3 table.
+• Bits[11:0] of the table address are zero.
+16KB translation granule
+• Bits[47:14] are bits[47:14] of the address of the required next-level table, which is:
+— For a level 0 Table descriptor, the address of a level 1 table.
+— For a level 1 Table descriptor, the address of a level 2 table.
+— For a level 2 Table descriptor, the address of a level 3 table.
+• Bits[13:0] of the table address are zero.
+64KB translation granule
+• Bits[47:16] are bits[47:16] of the address of the required next-level table, which is:
+— For a level 1 Table descriptor, the address of a level 2 table.
+— For a level 2 Table descriptor, the address of a level 3 table.
+• Bits[15:0] of the table address are zero.
+For a stage 1 translation only, bits[63:59] provide attributes for the next-level lookup, see Memory attribute fields in the VMSAv8-64 translation table format descriptors on page D4-1699.